Lalitha Taylor, Registered Dietitian

 Lalitha completed a Bachelor of Science degree in Food and Nutritional Science from the University of Alberta.
 She is a member of Dietitians of Canada and the College of Dietitians of Alberta.

-In her spare time, Lalitha enjoys ball hockey, soccer, running, and road-biking.
-She was the gold medal winner in the 2015 Alberta Triathlon Association Age Group Championship Series in Duathlon for Women 30-39 years old and also represented Canada at the 2015 and 2017 Duathlon Age-Group World Championships.
-She adores a delicious meal with her husband and she loves being a mom and creating concoctions with her daughter in the kitchen.
+Lalitha currently enjoys weight training, trail running and road-biking.
+She was the gold medal recipient for the 2015 Alberta Triathlon Association Age Group Championship Series in Duathlon for Women 30-39 years old and also represented Canada at the 2015 and 2017 Duathlon Age-Group World Championships.